 During 2018/19 authority transferred the provision of its leisure services to a third party provider, Sports and Leisure Management Ltd (SLM).
 As part of the contractual arrangements, all leisure centre staff were transferred to SLM or its subsidiaries via TUPE arrangements.
 SLM has been admitted to the Staffordshire County Council pension fund and pension arrangements between the three parties are managed using admission agreements.
 The IAS19 report provided by the actuary excludes the assets and liabilities relating to the transferred staff.
 As the contractual arrangements mean that Council acts as guarantor for the vast majority of the pension risks associated with the former employees, an annual assessment is carried out by management of the risk and potential financial consequences should the Council be called to settle these liabilities.
-For 2021/22, the risk has been assessed at relatively low, no greater than 10% or £0.2m (10% or £0.3m in 2020/21).
+For 2022/23, the risk has been assessed as nil as the IAS19 report estimates a net asset associated to the Leisure Providers proportion of the pension assets and liabilities.
+(The liability was assessed at 10% or £0.2m in 2021/22).